lildude/jekyll-docs-theme/README.md

     - configure a "brand color" - this is the primary color of the brand and used for the sidebar and navbar links.
     - configure a favicon
     - hide the top navigation bar
+- Added a new syntax theme to override the default.

 ## Installation